 In this ever-changing world, the study of a language is highly regarded in the world of work and business and on average, earning potential can be greater.
 Some Russell Group Universities like to see that a language has been studied at GCSE as it demonstrates higher level thinking and communication skills.
+FUTURE CAREER PATHS Students who study GCSE French are valued for their academic abilities and interpersonal qualities.
+Consequently, there are a wide range of career options available, including Interpreting, Translation, International Business and Law, Travel and Tourism, Journalism, Sales and Marketing, International Finance, Politics and many more!
+WHAT STUDENTS SAY "I have enjoyed the topics we have studied for GCSE French.
+I feel like I have learnt a lot about the French Tourist Industry and French Speaking countries in general.
+I feel really satisfied when I have completed Translation tasks; they are challenging but you feel like you have achieved."
 TRIPLE SCIENCE BIOLOGY/CHEMISTRY/PHYSICS GCSE In Science, students combine laboratory based practical techniques with data interpretation skills and fundamental scientific concepts to learn the key components of the environment and life systems, materials around us and the way things work.
 COURSE CONTENT A more detailed look at key scientific concepts than the Combined Science: Trilogy course.
 Separate Science allows students to study the key principles that underlie current technological and research developments in biology, chemistry and physics.
 Specific topics look at how our body functions, material and their properties and the microscopic world of atoms.
 Students will learn key practical skills and how to apply these to the problem solving of real scientific issues.
 Includes 21 required practicals.
 SUBJECT UNITS AND ASSESSMENT OUTLINE Biology: Cell Biology, Organisation, Infection and Response, Bioenergetics, Homeostasis and Response, Inheritance, Variation and Evolution, Ecology.
 Chemistry: Atomic Structure, Bonding and Structure, Quantitative Chemistry, Chemical Changes, Energy Changes, Organic Chemistry, Chemical Analysis, Chemistry of the Atmosphere and Resources.
 Physics: Forces, Energy, Waves, Electricity, Magnetism and Electromagnetism, Particle Model of Matter, Atomic Structure Radiation and Space.
 Subject assessment: